methodphoto/tablier/weddings.md

 The balance payment for your cake will be due 14 days before your event.

-Some examples of my work from sketches to finished cakes…
+Some examples of my work, from sketches to finished cakes…

 <div class="gallery">
 	<img src="/tablier/assets/images/sketch-01.jpg" alt="Starry Night Cake" /><br /><br />